 Signs to Look for that Your Student May be Struggling with Online Learning

 It’s important to keep an eye out for early indicators that your student is struggling with online learning.
-As a parent, you may not know if your son or daughter is skipping classes and they may not share if their grades are steadily declining.
+As a parent, you may not know if your son or daughter is skipping classes and they may not share if they are missing assignments or their grades are steadily declining.
 With that said, there are a few signs that if present shouldn’t be ignored.

-- Steady decline in communication with friends or family members
+- Withdrawal or steady decline in communication with friends or family members

 HOW AN ACADEMIC COACH CAN HELP

-We can help them acclimate to and even optimize this new environment by;
+At Academic Coaching Specialists we can help your student acclimate to and even optimize the virtual learning environment by;

 - Assisting with organization of time and materials.
 These are key factors in the ability to be successful in any course, but especially online courses.